 🎉 Happy New Year to all our homeschool readers and friends!

-Quick Freshes are our regular Sunday notes on the homeschool week ahead.
+Quick Freshes is our regular Sunday almanac for the homeschool week ahead.
 Pick one or two (or more!) of the items below each week and use them to enrich your homeschooling schedule.
 Add your name to our free mailing list to get posts like these delivered right to your mailbox each week.
 Visit our River Houses calendar page to print your own homeschool calendars and planners for the entire year.

 🎵 🎄 🎅 OUR HOLIDAY MUSIC MONTH is approaching its close.
 For the past four weeks we have been sharing an assortment of seasonal favorites — classical and modern, sacred and secular, serious and silly — along with a collection of easy educational notes to help you teach little musical lessons all along the way.
 Our grand finale will be on the Twelfth Day of Christmas (January 5th), and I bet you can guess what it will be. 🍐🌳